thepirat000/Audit.NET/src/Audit.WebApi/README.md

 > For custom configuration it is recommended to use the
 > `AuditApiGlobalFilter` as a global filter.
 See next section.

-#### 2- Global action filter
+#### 2- Global Action Filter

 Alternatively, you can add one or more `AuditApiGlobalFilter` as global action filters.
 This method allows to dynamically change the audit settings as functions of the context, via a fluent API.

-Note this action filter cannot be used to statically decorate the controllers.
+> Note this action filter cannot be used to statically decorate the controllers.

 ```c#
 public class Startup